discretize/discretize-guides/fractals/aquatic-ruins/index.md

 <GridItem sm="7">
 ## Jellyfish Beast

-The Jellyfish Beast does not have a Breakbar since rework.
+The Jellyfish Beast does not have a Breakbar since the rework.
 Use <Item id="24615"/> and <Item id="24658"/>.

 It starts it's rotation with an AoE stun.
 If you get eaten by the boss, your weapon skills get replaced from 1 to 5.
 Click the specific skill every time to get free.
-If you miss the right skill too many times you die.
+If you miss the right skill too often you die.

 Every 25% the boss gets <Effect name="Invulnerability"/> and Elite Kraits spawn.
 Kill them to continue the fight.